githubixx/ansible-role-lvm/README.md

     name: /vg01lv01
 ```

-This of course only works if the mountpoint isn't used by a programm or service.
+This of course only works if the mountpoint isn't used by a program or service.

 As deleting filesystems, logical volumes (LV) and volume groups (VG) potentially can destroy your data extra caution should be taken!
-In this case specifing `state: absent` to delete such a resource isn't enough. `force: true` is also needed.
+In this case specifying `state: absent` to delete such a resource isn't enough. `force: true` is also needed.
 Of course deleting a volume group that still contains a logical volume will fail.
 Also deleting a logical volume with a filesystem with `state: present` will fail.

 The following example will unmount the specified mountpoint (`/vg02lv01`) and delete its entry from `/etc/fstab`, will wipe the `ext4`  filesystem, deletes the logical volume (`vg02lv01`) and finally deletes the volume group (`vg02`) (in that order):